nathanaelabel/nathanaelabel/README.md

 ---

 ## 🌍 About Me
-A **Software Engineer** from Indonesia 🇮🇩 with experience in mobile and web development.
-Currently working at PT.
-Istana Tiara, an automotive manufacturing company, as a Full Stack Engineer responsible for designing, developing, and maintaining both front-end and back-end components of internal ERP and web systems. <br/><br/>
+**Software Engineer** from Indonesia 🇮🇩 with experience in mobile and web development.
+Currently working at an automotive manufacturing company as a Full Stack Engineer, developing and maintaining front-end and back-end components of internal ERP and web systems. <br/><br/>

 ## 🛠️ Technologies & Tools